bluefyn-international/aws-cognito/README.md

 This package provides a simple way to use AWS Cognito authentication in Laravel 8.x for Web and API Auth Drivers.
 The idea of this package, and some of the code, is based on the package from Pod-Point which you can find here: [Pod-Point/laravel-cognito-auth](https://github.com/Pod-Point/laravel-cognito-auth), [black-bits/laravel-cognito-auth](https://github.com/black-bits/laravel-cognito-auth) and [tymondesigns/jwt-auth](https://github.com/tymondesigns/jwt-auth).

-We decided to use it and contribute it to the community as a package, that encourages standarised use and a RAD tool for authentication using AWS Cognito.
+We decided to use it and contribute it to the community as a package, that encourages standardised use and a RAD tool for authentication using AWS Cognito.

 The following features are in the package: